-Banana packing app for rapid washing, treatment, sorting, and packing of bananas for domestic and export sales.
+Banana packing app software for rapid washing, treatment, sorting, and packing of bananas for domestic and export.
 Full banana inventory storage, traceability, quality control, sales, shipping, shipping container management, export management.
 Less banana waste, faster banana packing, better profits.

 Packhouse practices for bananas

-Packhouse practices include the activities from the moment the products arrive at the collection station or packhouse to the moment of transport to the intended market.
-Dividing the bunch into smaller units, washing, sorting and packing are among the main activities.
-Good packaging is a requirement to maintain a good quality of banana throughout the rest of the supply chain.
+Good banana packaging is a requirement to maintain a good quality of banana throughout the rest of the supply chain.
 This also applies to good temperature management.
-Furthermore, proper cleaning and sanitizing of building and equipment is part of good packhouse practices.
+Proper cleaning and sanitizing of building and equipment is part of good packhouse practices.

-The activities at the packhouse must be well regulated and controlled.
-The process of washing, cutting, grading and packing is always well supervised.
-The skin is vulnerable to damages.
-Always handle bananas carefully.
-Packing in cardboard boxes with bags is done in such a way that it provides a high humidity and a good protection against abrasion damage during transport.
 Bananas should be rapidly cooled after harvest.
-However, bananas should not be stored below their critical temperature, as chilling injury may then occur which would result in risks on discolorations of skin, poor flavour and increased susceptibility to decay.
+However, bananas should not be stored below their critical temperature, as chilling injury may then occur which would result in risks on discolorations of skin, poor flavor and increased susceptibility to decay.

 The banana is one of the oldest cultivated plants in the world.
 Botanically, it is a berry, belonging to the Musaceae family.
 Originally from tropical Asia, it has become widespread throughout the tropical and subtropical regions of the earth.